tuanna199/PGC/README.md

-## PGC (Pan-genome analysis of Chinese)
+## PGC (Population genetics analysis of SVs in Chinese)

 ### Description

+Structural variants in Chinese population and their impact on phenotypes, diseases and population adaptation

-Characterization of structural variants and *de novo* assembly of Chinese population by long-read sequencing.
+(Characterization of structural variants of Chinese population by long-read sequencing)

 In order to make sure the results are reproduceable, the pipeline is performed using framework [**Snakemake**](https://snakemake.readthedocs.io/en/stable/) coupled with the environment conducted by [**Anoconda**](https://www.anaconda.com/).
 And the pipeline can be used in other population with long-read sequencing.

-The pipeline mainly contains two parts:
+The pipeline mainly contains:

 * Characterization of structural variants and population genetic analysis
-* *De novo* genome assembly and non-reference sequence analysis

 ### Requirements

 ##### Softwares:
-  * assembly-stats=1.0.1
   * bedtools=2.27.1
   * biopython=1.73
-  * blast=2.5.0
   * minimap2=2.15
   * mosdepth=0.2.5
   * nanofilt=2.2.0